trabdlkarim/trabdlkarim.github.io/_posts/2018-08-05-idscan-notebooks.md

 --
 layout: post
-title: An Introduction to Python OpenCV
+title: "An Introduction to Python OpenCV"
 --

 aa